connexcs/docs/did.md

 ## How to perform one action on multiple DID’s in one go?

-Editing all the DID one by one might feel like a time taking task.
+Editing all the DIDs one by one may feel like a tedious task.
 That's why Connex has introduced a functionality where you can perform the same action over multiple DID’s in one go.

-1)	Login to your Connexaccount and from the side menu, extend the "Management" menu item and look for "DID".
+1)	Login to your Connex account and from the side menu, extend the "Management" menu item and look for "DID".

 ![alt text][did-bulk-1]

-2)	Click on it and you would be landed on a new page showing you the existing DIDs.
+2)	Click on it and you will open a new page showing the existing DIDs.

 ![alt text][bulk-did-2]

-3)	Select all the DIDs, onwhich you want to perform the same action on and click on "Edit Selected Items".
+3)	Select all the DIDs, on which you want to perform the same action and click on "Edit Selected Items".

 ![alt text][bulk-did-3]

-4)	A new form would open, perform the changes and click on "Save".
+4)	A new form will open, perform the changes and click on "Save".

 ![alt text][bulk-did-4]